Do I have an STI?

 How often do you get a sexual health check-up?
 Do you know where to go?
 What it’s like?

-Well lucky for you we have put aside our embarrassment, and sent Jamie-Lee and Nora into our local Shine clinic to get tested.
+Well lucky for you we have put aside our embarrassment, and sent Jamie-Lee and Nora into our local SHINE SA clinic to get tested.
 And we made them audio record the whole thing.

-Special thanks to Nikki Brandon and the staff at Shine on Wyatt Street.
+Special thanks to Nikki Brandon and the staff at SHINE SA on Hyde Street, Adelaide.

 This podcast was created on Kaurna and Peramangk Country.
 We wish to acknowledge the Kaurna and Peramangk peoples, and all Aboriginal and Torres Strait Islander Australians; their spiritual, physical, emotional, mental and economic connection to the Land and Seas.
 We acknowledge the original custodians of Australia and in doing so understand that their inherent Cultural and Spiritual beliefs continue to sustain the living People of each region.

 GOM Central is funded by the Department of Child Protection, and delivered by Relationships Australia South Australia.
 Straight Up is produced by Narrative Marketing.